MeaganShim/Trie-Structure/README.md

 # Trie
-implementation of trie data structure
+Implementation of a Trie data structure following a recursive approach.
+Applicable to word searching or the autogeneration of words.